WebOrigami/docs/src/content/core/SiteGraph.md

 ---
 title: SiteGraph
-subtitle: Wraps a web site as an explorable graph
+subtitle: Wraps a web site as an async graph
 ---

 ## .keys.json files

-To participate in the explorable graph ecosystem, a server can indicate which keys are available at a given route by defining a **.keys.json** file.
+To participate in the async graph ecosystem, a server can indicate which keys are available at a given route by defining a **.keys.json** file.
 This is an array of the keys available at that route in JSON format.

 For example, this site has a route [/samples/greetings](/samples/greetings) containing some trivial files.
 The server defines a JSON file at [/samples/greetings/.keys.json](/samples/greetings/.keys.json) that enumerates the names of those files: